olegdevzp/Docs/frontend-interview-javascript-questions.md

 ### 16. What are closures and why are they important?

-A **closure** is a function that has access to variables from its outer (enclosing) scope even after the outer function has finished executing.
+A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In other words, a closure gives a function access to its outer scope.
+In JavaScript, closures are created every time a function is created, at function creation time.

 **Basic Example:**
 ```javascript